PetiAPocok/minetest_extended/README.md

 ## Contained mods and modifications

 - The Minetest game for base (modified) ([GitHub](https://github.com/minetest/minetest_game))
-  Added ice and snow melting by furnace .
+  Added ice and snow melting by furnace.
   Added max falling speed limitation to the default player_api.
   Chests drop the items what are inside of it when broke.
   Furnaces drop the items what are inside of it when broke.